chanm003/CrisisResponse/DataEntryLogic-MissionTracker.md

 * Organization dropdown
     * on NewForm.aspx options are trimmed based on query string and jocInBoxConfig.js
     * on EditForm.aspx rendered as read-only-label
+    * this dropdown has an onchange event (although many times this dropdown gets trimmed to only one option)
+        * uses same event handling logic as the *ApprovalAuthority* dropdown

 * MissionType dropdown
     * on EditForm.aspx rendered as read-only-label